cesarsotovalero/cesarsotovalero.github.io/_posts/2017-12-13-a-starting-guide-to-be-a-good-competitive-programmer.md

   </a>
 </p>

 I started my self-training plan, and a couple of months later, I had jumped up to the first ten places in my university.
 Surprisingly, after four years without submitting a problem to the [COJ](http://coj.uci.cu/),  my [user profile](http://coj.uci.cu/user/useraccount.xhtml?username=CeSaR_uclv) is still in the top 500 contestants from my country.
-In this post, I want to share some insights and things that I learned when I was a competitive programmer.
+In this post, I want to share some insights and tricks that I learned when I was a competitive programmer.

 ## TOC
 1. [Start as soon as possible](#start-as-soon-as-possible)